-Easy, informal and engaging.
+Easy, informal, and engaging.
 You were thinking about them and the company.
-You have moved your office and wanted to extend an invite.
+Perhaps you have moved your office and wanted to extend an invite.
 You have a few new services that might help them generate more revenue.
-All great reasons to pick up the phone and begin the re-engagement conversation.
+All great reasons to pick up the phone and begin the client retention conversation.
 You can always throw something personal into the conversation if possible and let’s not forget humor as it is also a great way to engage as well, so don’t be afraid to use humor if appropriate.

 Sometimes it’s easy to forget about the lost client or prospect, especially if things did not go well in the past.
 But a quick phone call could be the beginning of a wonderful partnership that simply was bad timing the first time around.

 Want to learn more about our services and how Group 2 can help take your marketing plan to the next level?
 We are great listeners and enjoy helping our clients think of creative ways to enhance their brand.
-You can contact us at 412.605.0834, ext.
-3000 or reach us by email at email@example.com.
+You can contact us at 412.605.0834 or reach us by email at email@example.com.